Developmental milestones record - 2 months

 - Read to your baby.

-- Talk to your baby about objects and people in his or her environment.
+- Talk to your baby about objects and people in their environment.

 - Hold and comfort your baby if they are upset or crying.
 DO NOT worry about spoiling your 2-month-old.